 Certificate Programs: Baking and Pastry Certificate; Culinary Arts Certificate; Basic Skills Certificate; Service Management Certificate

-Degree Programs: AS in Culinary Arts; AS in Food Service Management
+Degree Programs: AAS in Advanced Culinary Arts; AAS in Baking and Pastry Arts

 Degree Programs: AAS in Culinary Arts, AAS in Food Service Management Technology

 Certificate Programs: Baking and Pastry Skills Certificate; Cooking Certificate

 Diploma Programs: Baking and Pastry Skills; Kitchen Skills Studies

 Delaware Technical Community College is a top culinary school offering a diverse experience to students who want to become pastry chefs, bakers, chefs, food service managers, kitchen managers, and line cooks.
 The associate degree programs are accredited by the American Culinary Foundation.

 Students complete field experience prior to graduation so they are prepared for the workforce and can effectively demonstrate their skills and abilities.
 The curriculum is set up to encourage diversity, team work, and the leadership skills necessary to succeed.